 Individual Apple Tarte Tatins

-It requires just a few ingredients and is simple, delicious and classic.
-But there are a few areas for improvement, which we’ve made right here.
+It requires just a few ingredients and is simple, delicious, and classic.
+But, as we see it, there are a few areas that could use improvement, which we’ve made right here.

 Next is the pastry.
 Even the most experienced baker can struggle with creating the perfect, flaky pastry dough **raises hand**.
 This is where frozen puff pastry comes to the rescue.
 Simply unfold, cut out circles, and mile-high flaky crusts bake up perfectly every time (and one could say, taste even better than regular pie crust!).

 Finally?
-We ramped up the traditional butter-sugar caramel with a scraped vanilla bean, which adds subtle-yet-definitively more flavor, and those pretty black specks to boot.
+We ramped up the traditional butter-sugar caramel with a scraped vanilla bean, which adds subtle, yet definitively more flavor, and those pretty black specks also enhance the appearance.

 Individual Apple Tarte Tatins